maharshi97/AWS-website-hosting/README.md

-# AWS-website-hosting-Demo
-# AWS Static Website Deployment Demo  This project contains a basic static website built with HTML, CSS, and JavaScript.
-The goal of this repository is to demonstrate how to deploy a static website on **Amazon Web Services (AWS)** using **S3** and optionally **CloudFront** for global distribution.  ## 📁 Project Structure

 # 🚀 AWS Static Website Deployment Demo

 This project is a basic static website built using HTML, CSS, and JavaScript.
 It demonstrates how to deploy a static website to **Amazon Web Services (AWS)** using multiple methods: